tjira/nvim-conf/README.md

 ```bash
 sudo apt install clangd
 ```
 Clangd binary can also be downloaded from the official [llvm-project](https://github.com/llvm/llvm-project) repository.
+All of the above packages can be installed on windows using the [chocolatey](https://chocolatey.org/install) package manager.